New York Public Library for the Performing Arts: Materials and formats

 In addition to published works (for example, books, periodicals, and scores), the research divisions collect an enormous amount of unique material: Archival material (material that was created by or that once belonged to an individual or organization), text manuscripts, music manuscripts, dance notation scores, typescripts, prompt books, posters, original set and costume designs, programs, and other ephemera are just some of the major categories of materials.
 The library's collection of sound recordings is in all formats that in themselves trace the history and development of sound recording.

 The library has 500,000 folders containing clippings on a variety of people and subjects pertaining to the performing arts.
 These clippings can sometimes provide a beginning to those at the initial stage of their research.
 The library also collects a variety of iconography in various forms: photographs, lithographs, engravings, drawings, and others.
 A recent internal report estimated that LPA holds approximately 4.5 million photographs, including the recently acquired collection of New York photographer Martha Swope, itself holding 1 million photographs.

 Much of this non-book material was not initially in the online catalog.
 Some materials are accessible through in-house card files and indexes.
 Policy since changed to bring as much of the material as possible into the main catalog, and by 2013, most of it was accessible in the catalog.
 Because of the enormous volume of material, some classes of it, such as the clipping files, has never been inventoried, although it is arranged in a retrievable manner with an alphabetical or chronological arrangement.
 Unlike most U.S. public libraries, the research collections stacks are located in non-public areas and are not available for browsing.
 Patrons must determine what they want to view, fill out call slips, and submit the slips to library staff.
 Library staff then retrieves the material for the patron.

 The holdings of LPA are divided by subject into divisions, which contain a number of special centers.

+In 2026, LPA received an anonymous $60 million donation to help fund the digitization of the collection.